Virtual Town Hall

 - Allied professionals

 Our goal is to establish an ongoing exchange of ideas about best practices, “lessons learned,” and experiences that can improve a community's coordinated response to mass violence incidents.
-To view the information shared in our prior Town Halls, please click here for Town Hall #1, click here for Town Hall #2, and click here for Town Hall #3.
+To view the information shared in our prior Town Halls, please click here for Town Hall #1, click here for Town Hall #2, and click here for Town Hall #3 and click here for Town Hall #4.

 About the NMVVRC